aliAljaffer/aliAljaffer/README.md

 # About me
 Hello!
 My name is Ali Aljaffer.
-I'm a Computer Science sophomore @ Wright State University.
+I'm a Computer Science sophomore and TA @ Wright State University.
 Recently relocated to Dayton, OH.

 ## Interests
 I'm interested in many fields.
 I love learning about pretty much anything.
 Well, except for Biology and Chemistry.